Uninsured Car Accidents

 But where do you turn if you’ve been injured by a driver who caused a car accident while driving without car insurance?
 Who can you sue?
 Who will you get your accident benefits from?

-The lawyers of Goldfinger Personal Injury Law have been helping accident victims and their loved ones recover millions and millions of dollars arising from car accidents involving uninsured drivers.
+The lawyers of Goldfinger Injury Lawyers have been helping accident victims and their loved ones recover millions and millions of dollars arising from car accidents involving uninsured drivers.
 In Toronto, and in the rest of Ontario, we are fortunate of have an insurance scheme which doesn’t shut out accident victims if they’ve suffered injury on account of the negligence or carelessness of an uninsured driver.
 It wouldn’t seem right if you were driving with insurance, and the other driver was uninsured, and you didn’t have any recourse to claim compensation for your injuries, pain and suffering.

 Ontario’s Insurance Act has a complicated set of priority rules in place to determine which insurance company is responsible to indemnify the accident victim in uninsured car accident claims.
 The streets of Toronto, London and Peterborough have seen plenty of these sort of cases.